armel/M5DialSun/README.md

 **Many thanks to them and all my [donors](#donations)🙏🏻**

-This project is a little air quality monitor for M5Stack and Unit CO2 ([SCD40](https://m5stack.oss-cn-shenzhen.aliyuncs.com/resource/docs/datasheet/unit/co2/SCD40.pdf)).
+This tiny project shows currents photos of the sun in different wavelengths.

 # Compilation